 Warhol generates new perspectives of the symbol by depicting the tools in various positions throughout the full series.
 Hammer and Sickle 164 resembles the original iconography most closely, due to the diagonal positioning and the crossing over of the tools.
 Warhol maintains his notable style with blocked color swatches and linework shading, while harnessing the infamous red color of the communist flag.

 For obvious reasons, Hammer and sickle 164 and its counterparts garnered controversy.
 When asked about the subject matter and desire to create such a portfolio, Warhol simply responded, “we went off to the store and bought a hammer and sickle.
 Bob (editor of Interview Magazine) has a lawn to cut.”
 Though Warhol also created works depicting communist figures Mao Zedong and Lenin, the Hammer and Sickle portfolio doesn’t function as an affirmation of the symbol’s acquired meaning.
 The portfolio detaches the symbol from its use as a political statement, instead reflecting the sensationalism of the image and its overall potency as a political icon.

 Warhol’s bold approach to addressing the political issues of the time showed that he was cognizant of political unrest and the importance of creating a statement through art.
 He chose the feared symbol of communism and contrasted it with the lighthearted nature of the Pop Art feel, in order to evoke satire as a personal commentary on the Cold War.
-Warhol’s ability to decontextualize symbols of contemporary society and re-introduce them within an aesthetic framework was a fundamental aspect that aided his popularity.
-Warhol does this through the series by illustrating that there is a fine, and often blurred, line between propaganda and art.
+Warhol’s awareness of the ties and connotations that are attached to the imagery of the hammer and sickle are very much present.